Bring the best of Montréal home with you!

 Les Citadines

-The sense of smell is our sense most connected to memory, and Les Citadines' original Montréal collection consists of seven specially-formulated scents in tribute of the city’s iconic neighbourhoods Ville-Marie (cypress, pine and spices), Homa (amber and sandalwood), Mile End (maple syrup), Griffintown (white tea and berries), Vieux-Montréal (wood fire), Rosemont (fig tree and fern) and Le Plateau (pepper and port).
+The sense of smell is our sense most connected to memory, and Les Citadines' original Montréal collection of scented candles consists of seven specially-formulated scents in tribute of the city’s iconic neighbourhoods Ville-Marie (cypress, pine and spices), Homa (amber and sandalwood), Mile End (maple syrup), Griffintown (white tea and berries), Vieux-Montréal (wood fire), Rosemont (fig tree and fern) and Le Plateau (pepper and port).

 C’est beau